 In practice:

-• When the Bridge’s subprocess call fails, it returns an empty envelope.
-The TypeScript side handles it as a standard MCP response, with no special fault tolerance needed for Python.
+• When the subprocess call fails, the Bridge returns an empty MCP envelope.
+The TypeScript side handles it as a standard MCP response, with no special fault tolerance needed for Python failures.

-• The violation gate on the TypeScript side writes to the audit log without checking whether Python is alive.
+• When a violation occurs, the violation gate writes to the audit log without checking whether the Python process is running.
 A failed subprocess affects intervention completeness, not interception.

 • Whether Intervention is in Python or TypeScript, MCP’s protocol defines the boundary between it and Watchdog.
 That boundary already includes failure handling.

-The “cross-language adds complexity” argument rests on an assumption that MCP’s protocol does not exist.
+The “cross-language adds complexity” argument overlooks the role MCP’s protocol plays.
 Intervention uses Python because MCP’s protocol already handles the cross-language part.

 Bonus: Stub-first decision

-One more decision deserves mention. v1.6 added 15 new MCP tools (from stub to full implementation).
-Combined with the 10 from v1.5, the total reached 25.
+One more decision deserves mention. v1.6 added 15 new MCP tool definitions (moving them from initial concept to defined stubs).
+Combined with the 10 active tools from v1.5, the total reached 25.

-The 15 new tools (10 for rule lifecycle, 2 for KI doc, 3 for rollback) started as stubs in early development.
+The 15 new tools (10 for rule lifecycle, 2 for KI documents, 3 for rollback) started as stubs in early development.
 They appeared in the tool list, but calls returned “not implemented.”
 This might look incomplete.
-If all of them were going to be implemented anyway, why not do it all at once?
+If all 15 tools were going to be implemented anyway, why not build them completely from the start?

-v1.6’s main line was the Watchdog-Intervention Bridge.
+The core objective of v1.6 was to implement the Watchdog-Intervention Bridge.
 The MCP tools were infrastructure enhancements.
-There was no point implementing all 15 tools before the watchdog was working.
+There was no point building all 15 tool stubs before Watchdog was operational.

 The stub-first approach reserves a spot on the roadmap.
 The AI sees the list and knows the tools are coming.
 For everyone else, the stubs signal what’s planned without pretending the work is done.